EmilienBois/Advent_Of_Code2023/README.md

 DAY 11 :
 Language go
 Interesting day, I have used a lot of functions, and it really helped me going faster.
 In the end, I realized I could delete one function to optimize my program and make the part 2 doable in less than 7ms.

+DAY 13 :
+Language Go
+No big deal for today, I went quite straightforward in the probleme, checking the valid mirror, first vertical, memorizing the pattern that are doone (the mirror has already been found), and next the horizontal mirror.
+There are a lot of "for" boucle, but breaks and memorizing helped optimize this program.
+Doing it in 6.856 ms